 Directed by Sabaah Folayan and Damon Davis; Produced by Folayan, Davis, Jennifer MacArthur, and Flannery Miller.

-Working with the film’s distributor Magnolia Films, Picture Motion has been engaged to activate audiences to the film’s theatrical opening weekend in major markets across the country.
-This will be accomplished through a handful of special preview screening events with select partner organizations, post-screening discussion with local activist groups, and social media promotion from partners.
+Working with the film’s distributor Magnolia Films, Picture Motion activated audiences to the film’s theatrical opening weekend in major markets across the country.
+This was accomplished through a handful of special preview screening events with select partner organizations, post-screening discussion with local activist groups, and social media promotion from partners.

 Picture Motion is working with the WHOSE STREETS?
 Team on local partnership development in select theatrical markets, eventizing opening weekend theatrical screenings in those markets, coordinating special preview screenings with select partners in select markets, and working with the filmmakers to develop a call to action to engage audiences after they have left the movie theater.